pantheon-systems/documentation/source/docs/articles/sites/backups/backup-creation.md

 - `/upgrade`
 - `/backup-db`

-Within the code, Pantheon uses a .gitignore file, the contents of which [can be seen here](https://github.com/pantheon-systems/WordPress/blob/master/.gitignore) (as of 8/06/14).
+Within the code, Pantheon uses a [.gitignore file](https://github.com/pantheon-systems/WordPress/blob/master/.gitignore).
 It contains a list of directories that are ignored while backing up code.

 #### Drupal Note: Why is Backup & Migrate not recommended on Pantheon?